top of page

 There's a reason we're called "WILD ONES" Art Club!
 We are so much more than just an Art Club.
 We thrive on nature, free play, and forest exploration.
 Children's brains are developing at an incredible pace, and as early childhood educators, our mission is to nurture this growth.
 At Wild Ones, we focus on cultivating social, emotional, linguistic, cognitive, and physical skills, while sparking creativity, curiosity, critical thinking, and problem-solving.
 Above all, we aim to instill a life long love for learning.

 We acknowledge that our work and gatherings take place on the unceded traditional territories of the Kwantlen, Katzie, Semiahmoo, and Tsawwassen First Nations.
-We honor their deep connections to this land and commit to learning from and respecting their ongoing stewardship of these lands and waters.
+As we explore and learn in nature each day, we honor their deep connections to this land and water, and we strive to walk with respect, curiosity, and care as we learn from their enduring stewardship.

 Holly Bromely Journey Sticks